 1. Introduction.
-In many scientific computing and machine learning problems, we expend the majority of our computational resources in solving large-scale linear algebra problems [50, 51, 32], typically linear systems Ax = f or eigenvalue problems $Ax = \lambda x$ .
+In many scientific computing and machine learning problems, we expend the majority of our computational resources in solving large-scale linear algebra problems [48, 49, 29], typically linear systems Ax = f or eigenvalue problems $Ax = \lambda x$.
 Numerical linear algebra (NLA) is a research field that attempts to devise practical algorithms for solving these problems.

 Arguably, the most exciting recent development in NLA is the advent of new randomized algorithms that are fast, scalable, robust, and reliable.
-For example, many practitioners have adopted the "randomized SVD" and its relatives [26, 36] to compute truncated singular value decompositions of large matrices.
-Randomized preconditioning [49, 3] allows us to solve highly overdetermined least-squares problems faster than any previous algorithm.
+For example, many practitioners have adopted the "randomized SVD" and its relatives [23, 33] to compute truncated singular value decompositions of large matrices.
+Randomized preconditioning [47, 3] allows us to solve highly overdetermined least-squares problems faster than any previous algorithm.
 Yet the NLA community has made less progress on other core challenges, especially problems involving nonsymmetric square matrices.
+Exceptions include [5], which we discuss more in subsection 1.5.

-This paper exposes a new class of algorithms for solving nonsymmetric linear systems and eigenvalue problems.
-The methods can also be competitive for symmetric problems.
-Our framework combines subspace projection methods [50, 51], such as GMRES and the Rayleigh-Ritz process, with the modern technique of randomized dimension reduction [54, 68, 36].
+This paper exposes a new class of algorithms for solving nonsymmetric linear systems and eigenvalue problems; the methods can also be competitive for symmetric problems.
+Our framework combines subspace projection methods [48, 49], such as GMRES and the Rayleigh-Ritz process, with the modern technique of randomized dimension reduction [52, 67, 33].
 This approach allows us to accelerate the existing methods by incorporating approximation subspaces that are easier to construct.
-The resulting algorithms are faster than their classic counterparts, without much loss of accuracy.
-In retrospect, the marriage of these ideas appears inevitable.
+The resulting algorithms can be asymptotically faster than their classic counterparts, without much loss of accuracy.
+While the methods require the computational basis to be https://doi.org/10.1137/23M1565413